Mary’s Home

 What is Vespers?

 Vespers is the evening prayer of the Church, part of the Liturgy of the Hours (also called the Divine Office), the official daily prayer of the Church.
 During Vespers and all the other Hours, different psalms, hymns, and prayers are sung and prayed.
+At St. Mary’s, nearly the entire service is accompanied by the organ.

 How can I participate?